 Regarding the continued rise in expenditure on existing homes, SE noted that this is a trend across the entire sector.
 He mentioned that benchmarking efforts have been undertaken against other organisations.
 While the expenditure has increased more than in some other organisations, it remains lower than in others.

 A question was asked about the impact of damp and mould issues on expenditure.
-SE explained that compared to the previous quarter, there has been a reduction in related costs, due to the introduction of the new damp and mould policy and the positive results from ongoing remedial work.
+SE explained that when comparing Dec-Feb25 to the same quarter in 23/24, there has been a reduction in related volumes, due to the introduction of the new damp and mould policy and the positive results from ongoing remedial work.
 He expressed confidence that progress is being made.